Stellarium/stellarium/skycultures/arabic_arabian_peninsula/description.md

 An ancient Arab asterism of a small triangle of stars (head of Orion) representing a mark on the side of a horse (3rd mansion of the Moon) [#2].

-##### Stoopness
+##### The Downward Bend

 An ancient Arab asterism (4th mansion of the Moon) [#2].

+##### Claws Of Al-Jawza

+Refers to stars α, γ, β, and κ Ori, transmitted orally from the Qasseem region of Saudi Arabia [#1].

+##### The Claws

+Another name for the α, γ, β, and κ Ori stars, also from Qasseem, Saudi Arabia [#1].

 ##### Back Of Al-Jawza

 The three stars at Orion’s belt.
 This name, along with Northern Horn of al-Jawza and Southern Horn of al-Jawza star names, originates from western Saudi Arabia and is used by Red Sea fishers.
 The source is oral tradition from the seaport Umluj, Saudi Arabia [#1].

-##### Claws Of Al-Jawza

-Refers to stars α, γ, β, and κ Ori, transmitted orally from the Qasseem region of Saudi Arabia [#1].

-##### Claws Of Al-Jawza (Alternate)

-Another name for the α, γ, β, and κ Ori stars, also from Qasseem, Saudi Arabia [#1].

 ##### Mosque Of Al-Thurayya